logue/vite-vue2-vuetify-ts-starter/README.md

-# Vue 2 + Typescript + Vite
+# Vue 2 + Typescript + Vite + Vuetify

-FOR EXPERIMENTAL.

-> Attach this to the Vue project.
-I developed it with reference to Vite's build tool.
-> This is different from the previous one, and the output is several times different.
-Amazing, Vue's performance jumps several times!!!
-Take it, and install it right away and try it out.

--- Tem Ray
+This is a [starter project](https://github.com/logue/vite-vue2-ts-starter) that uses [Vuetify](https://vuetifyjs.com/) as the UI framework.
+Please use scss version 1.32.12 due to a problem on the Vuetify side.

 ## Description